mendersoftware/mender-docs/02.Overview/02.Device-Support/docs.md

-If you require support for payload types other than Operating System updates, ensure to install appropriate [Update Modules](../../06.Artifact-creation/08.Create-a-custom-Update-Module/docs.md) into your root filesystem, which are invoked by the Mender client.
+If you require support for payload types other than Operating System updates, ensure to install appropriate [Update Modules](../../06.Artifact-creation/08.Create-a-custom-Update-Module/docs.md) into your root filesystem, which are invoked by the Mender Client.

 ### Installation of root filesystem State Scripts